raashidsalih/churn-pipeline/README.md

  - Add path to credentials file and locally generated SSH files in the [Terraform main file (main.tf)](https://github.com/raashidsalih/churn-pipeline/blob/main/terraform/main.tf).
  - Replace variables in [variables.tf](https://github.com/raashidsalih/churn-pipeline/blob/main/terraform/variables.tf) to your liking.
  - If CD implementation is going to be used, make changes to the output filepath (if necessary), and add necessary GitHub secrets.
+ - Add Postgres connection information to Airflow with name pg_conn.
+ - You can use the backup under the ```assets``` folder to recreate the Grafana dashboard.
  - Beware of port forwarding if Terraform is being used to create the VM that the project runs on.
 If the instance external IP address is known, anyone can gain access to the running Docker containers.

 # Concepts Employed
 ## 1. ML Models
 ### 1. AutoML Model
 -   Used to quickly obtain a viable baseline
--   First option for framework was h2o.ai as it seemed like a mature offering.
-However, it was difficult to get it to run locally.
--   Used Microsoft's FLAML instead because it had streamlined access to core AutoML use cases.
+-   Selected Microsoft's FLAML because it had more streamlined access to core AutoML use cases.
--   However, can be too minimalistic for some.
--   Ran for 3 hours, the final model is LGBModel.
+-   Total training time facilitates a threshold for training, and can be modified.
 -   Used predict_proba as a crude proxy for confidence.
 It can benefit from calibration for a more reliable measure.

 ### 2. Data Synthesizer Model
 -   Went for this design to obtain something akin to realtime data
--   Went with a gaussian copula model from the SDVault library
+-   Ended up with a gaussian copula model from the SDVault library
 -   Initially wanted to go with the popular [CTGAN model from this paper](https://arxiv.org/abs/1907.00503), but the final model was an order of magnitude bigger and performed about the same as the GCop Model
 -   Size and speed of inference is important since the model going into production
 -   Constraints are added such that location data is generated consistently (i.e. you don't get random city associated with random zip code)